 You are welcome to visit the Jerry L. Adams Learning Resources Center on the first floor of Berkeley City College in Room 112.
 Group tutoring, peer tutoring, one-to-one tutoring, and workshops are available to help you improve study habits and be more likely to succeed.
-Tutoring is available in all levels of math, English and other academic subjects, including biology, chemistry, economics, general study skills, Spanish, and writing.
+Tutoring is available in English, ESL, mathematics, ASL, and Spanish as well as in general study skills.
 Tutoring is free of charge for any BCC student with a current BCC photo ID card.
 Priority for tutoring goes to BCC students who require basic skills learning assistance.

-To schedule time with a tutor, you can visit Room 114 or phone (510) 981-2828.
+To schedule time with a tutor, you can visit Room 114 or call (510) 981-2827.